arkworks-rs/algebra/README.md

 * [`ark-poly`](poly): Interfaces for univariate, multivariate, and multilinear polynomials, and FFTs over finite fields
 * [`ark-serialize`](serialize): Efficient interfaces for serialization and point compression for finite fields and elliptic curves

-In addition, the [`curves`](https://github.com/arkworks-rs/algebra/tree/master/curves) repository contains concrete implementations of popular elliptic curves; see [here](https://github.com/arkworks-rs/algebra/blob/master/curves/README.md) for details.
+In addition, the [`curves`](curves) directory contains concrete implementations of popular elliptic curves; see its [README](curves/README.md) for details.

 ## Build guide

-The library compiles on the `stable` toolchain of the Rust compiler (v 1.51+).
+The library compiles on the `stable` toolchain of the Rust compiler (v 1.56+).
 To install the latest version of Rust, first install `rustup` by following the instructions [here](https://rustup.rs/), or via your platform's package manager.
 Once `rustup` is installed, install the Rust toolchain by invoking:

 ```bash
 rustup install stable